aqjune/hol-light-materials/README.md

 - You can use `FIRST_ASSUM ttac` where `ttac` is `thm -> tactic`.
 `FIRST_X_ASSUM ttac` is equivalent to `FIRST_ASSUM ttac` except that the used assumption is removed.
 - You can iterate over assumptions using `EVERY_ASSUM ttac`.
 For example, `EVERY_ASSUM (fun thm -> REWRITE_TAC[GSYM thm])` is equivalent to `ASM_REWRITE_TAC[]` modulo the rewrite direction (`<-` rather than `->`).
+- You can get a list of assumptions using `ASSUM_LIST` and do something with it.
 - Or, you can directly pick up an assumption using its definition using `ASSUME`.
 For example, if the goal is `x = 0 |- 1 = x + 1`, you can rewrite `x` using ``REWRITE_TAC[ASSUME `x = 0`]``.